STAT545-UBC-hw-2019-20/stat545-hw-mksm1228/README.md

 ---------------------------------------------------------------------

 This repository will contain folders labelled as "hw" plus the corresponding assignment number.
-For example, the files for assignment 1 will be in a folder labelled as "hw01" To view the contents of this repository, please use the code below.
+For example, the files for assignment 1 will be in a folder labelled as "hw01."
+To clone the contents of this repository to your computer, please use the code below.

 ```
 git clone https://github.com/STAT545-UBC-hw-2019-20/stat545-hw-mksm1228.git